FruitDiv/skm-translate/scripts/Readme.md

 c.
 Check if from_geneID in this row are not in covered_genes.

 d.
-If method is one of ["OrthoDB", "RBH", "FastOMA"]:
+If method is one of ["OrthoDB", "RBH", "FastOMA"] OR ["OrthoDB", "FastOMA", "RBH"]:

   Check if gene pair is covered by all three methods:
   If yes: